 THE CITY’s staff is united by a common mission: reporting hard-hitting stories that serve the people of New York.

-We’ve assembled a team whose members bring a rich mix of work and life experiences, as well as hail from a variety of backgrounds.
+We’ve assembled a full-time editorial and business team of 24 who bring a rich mix of work and life experiences, while hailing from a variety of backgrounds.

 The graphics below, focused on race and gender, are drawn from voluntary surveys of our team, contributors, most recent interns and board of directors.
 All staff, contributors and board members participated.

 The graphics, along with our initial diversity report released last year, help tell the story of where we started with the debut of THE CITY in April 2019 and where we are now.

 What they don’t say is where we hope to go.
 Recent events in the city and around the country — from anti-police brutality and racism protests to corporate and personal reckonings on systemic discrimination — have spurred us to think long and hard about how we can be a bigger part of the solution.

 Here are some action items we’re putting into place over the next year as we work toward better reflecting the city we cover: